Dobiasd/enterprython/why_you_want_formal_dependency_injection_in_python_too.md

 depend on other things, they also would be auto-created (singleton style) in the libraries DI container, and then injected, rinsing and repeating until the full dependency tree is resolved.
-In case something is missing, an appropriate exception will be raised
+In case something is missing, an appropriate exception will be raised.

 In addition to this minimal example, with enterprython we can also: